ihaveamac/ninfs/README.md

 "`~`" means the user's home directory. "`~/3ds`" would mean `/Users/username/3ds` on macOS and `C:\Users\username\3ds` on Windows.

-CCI, CDN, CIA, and NCCH mounting will need [SeedDB](https://github.com/ihaveamac/3DS-rom-tools/wiki/SeedDB-list) for mounting NCCH containers.
+CDN, CIA, and NCCH mounting may need [SeedDB](https://github.com/ihaveamac/3DS-rom-tools/wiki/SeedDB-list) for mounting NCCH containers of newer games (2015+) that use seeds.
 SeedDB is checked in order of:
 * `SEEDDB_PATH` environment variable (if set)
 * `%APPDATA%\3ds\seeddb.bin` (Windows-specific)